3ahmood/Llama3_RAG_Wiki/README.md

 ## Versions
 * The code in presented in 2 versions
-* Jupyter Notebook - Explaining Step-by-Step process of Llama3+RAG's Implementation
+* Jupyter Notebook - Explaining Step-by-Step Implementation of Llama3+RAG's Architecture
 * Python app - Running Local LLM+RAG application on your PC

 ## Packages